yakout/yakout.github.io/_posts/2021-02-16-terminal-under-the-hood.md

 when you open a terminal emulator program, it forks a process that requests a *pty* pair from the OS and starts a new session which is a group of processes running under control of a single user (i.e shell), it is defined by the first process that attach the pts (e.g bash).

-The slave part (pts) is represented by a file in /dev/pts/N where N is a number, you can know the what slave your session is attached to using `tty` or `ps` commands.
+The slave part (pts) is represented by a file in /dev/pts/N where N is a number, you can know what slave your session is attached to using `tty` or `ps` commands.

 The master part (ptm), is not represented on the file system.
 It is represented by a file descriptor obtained by the system call that creates a pty.